NathanRosse/Project1/README.md

 - What are the main ways these crimes are perpetuated?
 (Nathan K)

-## Potential null and alternative hypothesis
+## Potential null and alternative hypothesis:
 N0 - The south side is the biggest crime spot
 Alt - Crime is starting to disseminate out of the south and into the west and east side